 - utility power conservation systems

-Jeff is a past practice group leader of Blank Rome’s intellectual property and technology group and served a similar function before joining the Firm.
+Jeff is a past practice group leader of Blank Rome’s intellectual property and technology group and served a similar function in his prior firms.

 Jeff is married with three grown children and one granddaughter.
 He and his wife live in Annapolis, Maryland.
 He is an avid sailor, a licensed U.S.C.G. captain (100 tons/Inland Waters), a lifelong tennis player, and an aspiring guitarist.